 - Remove the Dutch oven from the heat.
 Add the breadcrumbs (starting with 1 cup) along with the parsley.
 Thoroughly mix everything, adding more breadcrumbs if needed to reach a sticky consistency for filling.

-- Taste the filling for seasoning and add salt of creole seasoning as needed.
+- Allow the mixture to sit, covered, for 5 to 10 minutes.
+Taste the filling for seasoning and add salt or creole seasoning as needed.

 - Stuff the filling into the mirliton shells and place them in a prepared baking dish.